Everyone knows someone who has fallen victim to a phishing scam. These days, most people are rightfully cautious about clicking links in emails.

 Make sure that you include the “https://” version of the link in your emails, so customers know they are being taken to a secure page for updating their card.

 Secure URLs are also less likely to be flagged as suspicious, because spammers often don’t have time to invest in SSL.

 Your customer is trying to update payment information and give you money.
-The only brand they should come in contact with is yours.
+Ideally, the only brand they will come in contact with is your own.

 Attend to these details, and build a great experience for your customers who need help paying you!